 National Park Pass

-If you are planning on visiting more than 3 parks in the next year the pass is worth it.
+If you are planning on visiting more than 3 parks in the next year purchasing the American the Beautiful Pass is worth it.
 We have had this pass this last year and it has been worth it to us.

 Do You Have a 4th Grader?

 Just a reminder if you have a 4th grader you can get a free annual pass.

 Where to Start your National Park Utah Mighty Five Road Trip

 When starting your big 5 Utah national park road trip realize, that there are five national parks spread out across Utah.
 It is a lot of driving!

 What Airport Do I Fly Into to See the Big 5 Utah National Parks?

 - McCarren International Airport in Las Vegas, Nevada

 - Grand Junction Regional Airport in Colorado